spakin/SimpInkScr/README.md

 ### Getting started

 Launch the `simple-py-api` extension from Inkscape via *Extensions* → *Render* → *Simple Python API…*.
 This will bring up a dialog box that gives you the option to enter a filename for a Python program or enter Python code directly in a text box.
 These options are not mutually exclusive; if both are used, the Python code in the file will be executed first, followed by the Python code in the text box.
-This enables one to define functions in a file and invoke them with different parameters from the text box, for example.
+This enables one, for example, to define functions in a file and invoke them with different parameters from the text box.

 As an initial test, try entering
 ```Python